Election Worker Application

 • If you are 18 years of age or better, you MUST be a registered voter in the State of Michigan.

 • Must complete and file an Election Inspector Application.
-The applicant must list a political party affiliation (not independent) on the application.
+The applicant MUST list a political party affiliation (not Independent) on the application.

 • Must attend a MANDATORY paid training session(s) prior to working as an election inspector.